eclipse-langium/langium-website/hugo/content/docs/grammar-language.md

 ### Extended Backus-Naur Form Terminals

-*For full disclosure, we recommend using regular expressions when writing your terminals, as EBNF expressions are translated to regular expressions internally anyways.
+*For full disclosure, we recommend using regular expressions when writing your terminals, as EBNF expressions are translated to regular expressions internally anyway.
 EBNF support is primarily intended for supporting grammars that were originally written in Xtext, but are being ported to Langium.*

 As mentioned earlier, terminal rules can be described using *regular expressions* or *EBNF expressions*.